 Director of Operations

 Theresa first connected with CWFL in 2015 as the Program Manager of Shambhala Mountain Center, and joined our staff in Spring 2016.
 She oversees organization operations and manages our ongoing projects .

-Theresa graduated Cum Laude with a Masters in International Business Administration from Arcadia University in Paris, France and has an undergraduate degree in Anthropology.
+Theresa graduated Cum Laude with a Master's Degree in International Business Administration from Arcadia University in Paris, France.
+Theresa also has an undergraduate degree in Anthropology from Metropolitan State University of Denver.

 Transpersonal Art Therapist Laura Scott, MA, facilitates the annual silk banner along with mandala workshops and a collaborative bead project at the retreat.
 She also aides the CWFL Wellness Committee.